httpsterio/gotempo/docs/CONFIGURATION.md

 ## Two straps

-gotempo can follow two heart-rate straps at once, for a two-player ITGmania cabinet or for recording two people together.
+gotempo can follow two heart-rate straps at once, for recording two people together or for a two-player ITGmania cabinet.
 It is off by default and costs nothing when unused.

+gotempo's half is complete; the theme module's is not.
+The current `gotempo.lua` reads only `hr.txt` and hides the panel when both sides are joined, so `hr-p2.txt` is written and nothing draws it yet.

 `two_player` turns it on; `current_p2` is the second strap's MAC, in the same form as `current` and with a matching `known` entry.
 They are separate keys so that switching the mode off keeps the assignment: an operator can set a cabinet up once and toggle it without re-picking a strap.